Game of Thrones almost created a romance that would be slaughtered by viewers

 The House of the Dragon Rescued the Scandalous Rebirth

-At the beginning of your plot, The Dragon’s House revealed the closeness between Princess Rhaenyra Targaryen and her uncle, Daemon Targaryen.
+At the beginning of your plot, the house of the dragon revealed the closeness between Princess Rhaenyra Targaryen and her uncle, Daemon Targaryen.
 In the first few episodes, the teenage version of Rhaenyra arrived to visit a brothel with Daemon, but the two ended up losing contact shortly after.

 However, years later, Daemon returned to the Kingdom of Viserys and ended up marrying his niece, erupting a real scandal among the monarchs.
 Viserys, however, eventually accepted the union.